-Aligning the risk management The Risk Management Strategy is strategy and policies on internal supported by a risk based Internal Audit control with achieving objectives Plan and working arrangements.
-Evaluating and monitoring risk The Risk Management Strategy is subject management and internal control to regular update, and is reported on a on a regular basis quarterly basis.
+[ Aligning the risk management strategy and policies on internal control with achieving objectives Evaluating and monitoring risk management and internal control on a regular basis The Risk Management Strategy is supported by a risk based Internal Audit Plan and working arrangements.
+The Risk Management Strategy is subject to regular update, and is reported on a quarterly basis.
 The Council ensures that Internal Control arrangements are monitored and amended in the light of changed systems or issues being highlighted.
 Both are subject to independent review and assurance from Internal Audit.

-Ensuring effective counter fraud and anti-corruption arrangements are in place

-The Council has up to date policies and arrangements in place to minimise the risk / impact of fraud.
+Ensuring effective counter fraud and anti-corruption arrangements are in place The Council has up to date policies and arrangements in place to minimise the risk / impact of fraud.
 These are reviewed by Internal Audit and reported to Audit Committee on a regular basis.
 Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor The Council has a well established audit team, which works to an agreed audit plan.
 During 2016/17 the service was independently reviewed and found to be operating well and fully compliant with professional standards.
 The work of the Internal Audit team is overseen by the Audit Committee.

-Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective environment that control its recommendations are listened to and acted upon

-The Council has a well established Audit Committee in place, which includes a number of senior elected members.
+Ensuring an audit committee or equivalent group/ function, which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment that its recommendations are listened to and acted upon The Council has a well established Audit Committee in place, which includes a number of senior elected members.
 It reviews its effectiveness on an Annual basis to ensure that it is operating in line with both its remit under the Constitution and with best practice as set out in CIPFA guidance.